 Terms and Conditions

-Your use of the email accounts, website and software is subject to all applicable local, state, national and international laws and regulations.
+Your email accounts, website and software use is subject to all applicable local, state, national and international laws and regulations.

 not to use the email accounts, website and software for illegal purposes

 to use email accounts, the website and software on computers which are under your control

 upon notice to the user, Ladies Who Latte may, at its reasonable discretion, take any reasonable action deemed necessary, if Ladies Who Latte reasonably believes a User’s conduct fails to conform with these terms and conditions or may create liability for Ladies Who Latte, its partners, its suppliers, or other users.

 not to use the email accounts, website or software for advertising purposes, other than purchased advertising space on the Ladies Who Latte website.
 Our email accounts, websites and software are provided to aid networking and connections for Ladies in business.
 They are not platforms for individuals or companies to blanket advertise or sell their own products.
 Your selling should be carried out at meetings in person.